dsccommunity/DFSDsc/README.md

 ## Requirements

+### Windows Management Framework 5.0

-- **Windows Management Framework 5.0**: Required because the PSDSCRunAsCredential DSC Resource parameter is needed.
+Required because the PSDSCRunAsCredential DSC Resource parameter is needed.

+Because this resource is configuring information within Active Directory, the **PSDSCRunAsCredential** property must be used with a credential of a domain user that can work with DFS information.
+This means that this resource can only work on computers with Windows Management Framework 5.0 or above.

 ## Important Information